19hours/sg-statutes/Acts/Income Tax Act.md

 ### Provision of information to Comptroller

-105L\.—(1) A person falling within any description of persons prescribed by regulations made under section 105P (referred to in this section as a prescribed person) shall, at such times and frequency and in such form and manner as may be prescribed by those regulations, provide the Comptroller with information of a description prescribed by those regulations.
+105L\.—(1) A person falling within any description of persons prescribed by regulations made under section 105P (referred to in this section as a prescribed person) shall, at such times and frequency and in such form and manner as may be prescribed by those regulations, provide the Comptroller, or any other person who may be authorised by the Comptroller, with information of a description prescribed by those regulations.

 [19/2013]

+[Act 37 of 2014 wef 27/11/2014]

 (2) A prescribed person is not excused from providing the information by reason only that the person is under a duty of secrecy, whether imposed by written law, rule of law, any contract or any rule of professional conduct, in respect of that information.